 The final primary line of argument, the content of which was the subject of much indignation upon the release of the memoranda, was the redefinition of torture itself.
 In particular, the OLC established that, in order to constitute torture, acts “must be of an extreme nature” and that “physical pain amounting to torture must be equivalent in intensity to the pain accompanying serious physical injury, such as organ failure, impairment of bodily function or even death.”
-Additionally, the OLC noted that torture must be “severe,” “prolonged,” “cruel” and degrading,” language that was extreme and also vague enough to allow officials and politicians to place acts such as “wall-slamming and waterboarding” outside of their definition of torture.
+Additionally, the OLC noted that torture must be “severe,” “prolonged,” “cruel” and “degrading,” language that was extreme and also vague enough to allow officials and politicians to place acts such as “wall-slamming and waterboarding” outside of their definition of torture.
 The congruence and culmination of these memoranda and the legal arguments they profess was captured in President Bush’s “Executive Order 13340 of July 20th, 2007.”
 This executive order gave the President’s explicit backing to the “Program of Detention and Interrogation Operated by the Central Intelligence Agency” and repeated the statements that “unlawful enemy combatants are not entitled to the protections that the Third Geneva Convention provides to prisoners of war” and reinforced “the authority of the President to interpret the meaning and application of the Geneva Conventions.”

-The vast majority of the reaction from academics, media sources and politicians since the release of the memoranda has been characterized by indignation and disapproval, culminating in President Barack Obama’s repudiation of President Bush’s executive order accompanied his direction that “no government agency may rely on any of the OLC opinions on that topic between 2001 and 2009.”
+The vast majority of the reaction from academics, media sources and politicians since the release of the memoranda has been characterized by indignation and disapproval, culminating in President Barack Obama’s repudiation of President Bush’s executive order that accompanied his direction that “no government agency may rely on any of the OLC opinions on that topic between 2001 and 2009.”
 There are, however, those that support the use and justification of torture in the “War on Terror.”
 Lee Casey and David Rivkin, for instance, assert that the U.S. should not be bound to behave “as if it is fighting another sovereign state… or as if it is faced by a particularly violent crime wave.”
 Casey and Rivkin argue that because the enemy in the “War on Terror” is not “pursuant to the Geneva Conventions,” neither, then should be the U.S.

 Heather Macdonald stresses in her essay How to Interrogate a Terrorist that “obedience to Geneva rules rests on another bedrock moral principle: reciprocity.”
 Terrorists, however, “flout every civilized norm animating the conventions.
 Their whole purpose is to kill noncombatants, to blend into civilian populations and to conceal their weapons.”
 MacDonald is amongst those who support the use of torture, in such an extreme circumstance, on moral grounds.
 Those who oppose torture, she argues, “have missed at least one half of the humanitarian equation - and the better half at that,” siding with those who state “torture is an unpleasant means to an unnecessary end.”